Jauch family

-The Jauch family of Germany is a Hanseatic family which can be traced back till the Late Middle Ages.
-At the end of the 17th century the family showed up in the Free Imperial and Hanseatic City of Hamburg.
-The members of the family acted as long-distance merchants.
-They became hereditary grand burghers of Hamburg and were Lords of Wellingsbüttel Manor – nowadays a quarter of Hamburg.
+The Jauch family is a German Hanseatic family that can be traced back to the Late Middle Ages.
+In the late 17th century, they settled in the Free and Hanseatic City of Hamburg, where they engaged in long-distance trade.
+Members of the family became hereditary grand burghers of Hamburg and acquired the Lordship of Wellingsbüttel, today a part of the city's Wellingsbüttel district.